e-dyn/gloria/doc/source/get_started/seasonalities.rst

 Here :math:`T` is the fundamental period of the Fourier series, e.g. :math:`T` = 7 days for patterns that repeat on a weekly basis.
 The upper limit :math:`N` of the Fourier sum is known as its *order*, where higher orders are able to describe faster oscillations.
 Eventually, the parameters :math:`a_n` and :math:`b_n` are weighting factors that are specific to the seasonal component at hand and will be estimated by Gloria's fitting procedure.

-To illustrate how the Fourier order shapes the seasonal fit, we first condense the hourly power consumption data into weekly totals.
+To illustrate how the Fourier order shapes the seasonal fit, we use the power consumption data already seen in the :ref:`basic usage <ref-basic-usage>` tutorial.
+First, we condense the hourly power consumption data into weekly totals.
 This aggregation smooths out daily and intra-week fluctuations, leaving only the longer-term signal.

 .. code-block:: python